VCU Rams men's basketball: Shaka Smart era

 Students celebrate VCU's upset victory over Kansas.
 The win gave VCU a berth into the Final Four.

-From 2009 to 2015, the Rams were led by Shaka Smart, who had been previously an assistant coach for the Florida Gators men's basketball team.
+From 2009 to 2015, the Rams were led by Shaka Smart, who had been previously an assistant coach for Florida.
 Prior to Florida, Smart served as an assistant coach at Clemson, Akron and California (Pa.) and a director of operations at Dayton.
 During his introductory press conference, he promised that his teams would "wreak havoc on our opponents [sic] psyche and their plan of attack."
 Smart's teams have employed a basketball philosophy nicknamed Havoc since that point.

 In Smart's first year as the Rams head coach, the team posted a 27–9 record, going 11–7 in the CAA, finishing fifth in the conference.
-As fifth seeds, the Rams made it to the semi-finals of the 2010 CAA men's basketball tournament before falling to their conference rivals, Old Dominion, who would go on to win the CAA Championship.
+As fifth seeds, the Rams made it to the semi-finals of the 2010 CAA men's basketball tournament before falling to their conference rivals, Old Dominion, who would go on to win the CAA championship.
 Despite reaching the semifinals of the CAA Tournament, the Rams did not earn a berth into either the NCAA or NIT tournaments.
 However, the Rams earned a berth into the 2010 College Basketball Invitational, where they would finish as the eventual champions, defeating Saint Louis 2–0 in the series final.
 Their sweep of Saint Louis made it the first time in CBI history a team won the best two-out-of-three championship series in two games.
 Additionally, it was VCU's first postseason tournament, other than the Sun Belt and CAA tournaments, that the program won.